RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Anchors page will take you to a page with a unique monitoring link for this Trust Anchor.

-If you want use a monitoring tool to get alerts about any issues, you can get the contents of this page using the unique link for a Trust Anchor and grep for the string "ALERT".
+If you want use a monitoring tool to get alerts about any issues, you can get the contents of this page using the unique link for a Trust Anchor and check for the for the span tag with the id "healthcheck-result".
+If the label reads "ALERT", your attention is required.

 Known Issues